kvndngyn/KanaloaWork/2021-Spring/2021Spring_Journal.md

     - Batch training = update the weights after one epoch
     - Minibatch training = update the weights after a set number of samples have been seen
 - [CFG Parameters in the [net] section](https://github.com/AlexeyAB/darknet/wiki/CFG-Parameters-in-the-%5Bnet%5D-section)

+01 March 2021
+- GNC Meeting
+    - Updates and action items

+03 March 2021
+- Reworked functional requirements
+- Started decision making matrix (DMM) for Darknet
+     - Need a lot of help on this since I am not sure how to implement it in software